k-mundra/k-mundra/README.md

 My undergraduate degree was in Aerospace Engineering.
 I have experience working with rockets, jet engines, and controlled systems.
 Ex ULA, Pratt & Whitney.

-### 📫 Contact
+### 📫 How to reach me
 - **Email:** kashvi.mundra [at] gatech [dot] edu
 - **LinkedIn:** https://www.linkedin.com/in/kashvi-mundra/

-Non-academic endeavors: I'm a singer-songwriter working on getting my first album released.
-I'm also multilingual, working on gaining proficiency in my 5th language.
+Outside of engineering, I'm a singer-songwriter working on getting my first album released.
+I'm also multilingual and working on gaining proficiency in my 5th language.
 <!--
 **k-mundra/k-mundra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.